vincentumi/vince-dwl/README.md

 ## Background

 dwl is not meant to provide every feature under the sun.
-Instead, like dwm, it sticks to features which are necessary, simple, and straightforward to implement given the base on which it is built.
+Instead, like [dwm], it sticks to features which are necessary, simple, and straightforward to implement given the base on which it is built.
 Implemented default features are:

-- Any features provided by dwm/Xlib: simple window borders, tags, keybindings, client rules, mouse move/resize.
+- Any features provided by [dwm]/Xlib: simple window borders, tags, keybindings, client rules, mouse move/resize.
 Providing a built-in status bar is an exception to this goal, to avoid dependencies on font rendering and/or drawing libraries when an external bar could work well.